Geometric goodness of fit measure to detect patterns in data point clouds: Results

 \item[Ishigami:] The final model is

 where $X_i\sim \mathrm{Uniform}(-\pi, \pi)$ for $i=1,2,3$, $a = 7$ and $b = 0.1$.

 \end{description}

 In order to compare the results with our method, we fit for each case the regression $Y=a_0 + \sum_{k=1}^{10} a_k X_i^k$ for each variable $X_i$.
-Some type of regressor are possible in order to fit each case.
-For this paper, we only need a comparison point to determine how our method performs.
+Other regression models are possible to fit each variable, but we use this as a comparison point to determine how our method performs.

 The figures presented in this section represent the estimated manifold for each input variable $X_{i}$ with respect to the output variable $Y$.
 The table below each figure presents the radius used to build the neighborhood graph, the estimated areas of the manifold object, of the reference square, and the proposed index.